zarstensen/VSCodingBuddy/README.md

 Customize the personality of the messages with the personality editor.
 Specify a prompt for both Build errors and Exceptions.
-A default "Rude" personality is included in the extension
+A default "Rude" personality is included in the extension, as well as the "Helpful" and "Maid" personality.

 The editor is found under: